rohanmaniwade/simpleThesis-typst/simple-thesis/06_signal_processing.typ

 Because three sensors record along three orthogonal axes, nine accelerated profiles are produced (one per sensor‑axis channel).
 The code was written to do the following,

 1. Inspect vibration time‑history signals for each mode (visualisation and sanity checks).
-2. Convert time histories to Power Spectral Densities (PSDs).
+2. Convert time histories to PSD.
-3. Compute the Fatigue Damage Spectrum (FDS) for each mode.
+3. Compute the FDS for each mode.
 4. Form a composite FDS by summing modal damage contributions weighted by their dwell times in the endurance profile.
 5. Invert the composite FDS to an equivalent PSD for the target life duration.
 6. Apply time reduction from @timecompression to derive accelerated PSDs for 1 h, 1.5 h, 2 h, 4h, 5 h, 10 h, 20 h, 50 h, and 100 h.
-7. Compute the Extreme Response Spectrum (ERS) for each accelerated PSD and compare against the Shock Response Spectrum (SRS) envelope of the reference shock event (e.g., cheese‑blending load) to check severity.
+7. Compute the ERS for each accelerated PSD and compare against the SRS envelope of the reference shock event (e.g., cheese‑blending load) to check severity.

 The Python libary VibeAccelKit @vibeaccelkit2025 was used for the computation and signal processing.

 == Introduction to VibeAccelKit

 VibeAccelKit @vibeaccelkit2025 is a Python-based toolkit developed as part of this thesis work to implement and automate the complete workflow for vibration test tailoring, mission synthesis, and test acceleration.
-The library integrates established damage equivalence methodologies, particularly the Fatigue Damage Spectrum method and FDS-to-PSD conversion method @lalanne2010mechanicalvol @mcneill2008implementing into a cohesive, reproducible framework suitable for both research and industrial application.
+The library integrates established damage equivalence methodologies, particularly the FDS method and FDS-to-PSD conversion method @lalanne2010mechanicalvol @mcneill2008implementing into a cohesive, reproducible framework suitable for both research and industrial application.

 The toolkit addresses three primary objectives,
 + Quantifying fatigue damage across multiple mission profiles using spectral damage metrics
 + Synthesising composite damage spectra that represent combined mission loading, and
-+ Generating accelerated Power Spectral Density (PSD) test profiles that replicate equivalent damage in reduced test durations.
++ Generating accelerated PSD test profiles that replicate equivalent damage in reduced test durations.

-Additionally, VibeAccelKit incorporates validation capabilities to ensure that the accelerated test specifications do not exceed critical response limits, such as the Shock Response Spectrum (SRS) and Extreme Response Spectrum (ERS), thereby preventing overtesting.
+Additionally, VibeAccelKit incorporates validation capabilities to ensure that the accelerated test specifications do not exceed critical response limits, such as the SRS and ERS, thereby preventing overtesting.

 Built upon NumPy and SciPy for computational efficiency, VibeAccelKit implements both time domain and frequency domain approaches for FDS calculation.
-The time domain method employs a single-degree-of-freedom (SDOF) oscillator simulation coupled with rainflow cycle counting to directly quantify fatigue damage from accelerated time histories.
+The time domain method employs a SDOF oscillator simulation coupled with rainflow cycle counting to directly quantify fatigue damage from accelerated time histories.
 The frequency domain approach leverages spectral moment analysis and probabilistic damage rate models (Rice and Rayleigh distributions) to compute FDS directly from PSDs, offering computational advantages for stationary random processes.

 The core acceleration methodology follows Lalanne’s analytical framework, which relates FDS to an equivalent PSD through the relationship between damage accumulation, spectral density, and test duration.
-The acceleration process scales the equivalent PSD according to the target test duration and fatigue exponent, maintaining damage equivalence while reducing test time. validation routines that verify that the accelerated profile satisfies design constraints, ensuring that response spectra remain within acceptable bounds relative to the original mission requirements.
+The acceleration process scales the equivalent PSD according to the target test duration and fatigue exponent, maintaining damage equivalence while reducing test time.
+Validation routines that verify that the accelerated profile satisfies design constraints, ensuring that response spectra remain within acceptable bounds relative to the original mission requirements.

 VibeAccelKit represents a practical implementation of vibration test acceleration theory, providing researchers and test engineers with an open-source tool for developing, analysing, and validation accelerated vibration test profiles.
 The library facilitates reproducible research workflows and enables systematic exploration of acceleration parameters, fatigue exponents, and validation criteria within a unified computational environment.